What is Stormwater?

 Review our Stormwater Management Program documents listed on the right and call the Engineering Division with any comments or questions!

-For things you can do (even on your own property!) to help the City meet it's stormwater goals, please visit the following the websites or contact the Engineering Division.
+For things you can do (even on your own property!) to help the City meet it's stormwater goals, please check out the Fact Sheets in the Quick Links section to the right, visit the following the websites, or contact the Engineering Division with questions.

 EPA's Stormwater Home Page - Provides general stormwater information, and also contains information regarding Municipality Stormwater Permitting Requirements administered by the EPA.